KaiNorberg/PatchworkOS/README.md

 <img src="meta/screenshots/desktop.png" alt="Desktop Screenshot" />

-**PatchworkOS** is a modular non-POSIX operating system for the x86_64 architecture that rigorously follows an "everything is a file" philosophy, in the style of Plan9.
-Built from scratch in C and assembly, it's intended to be an educational and experimental operating system.
+**PatchworkOS** is a modular non-POSIX operating system for the x86_64 architecture that rigorously follows an "everything is a file" philosophy often leaning on stringly typed interfaces.
+Built from scratch in C and assembly.

-While primarily a project made for fun, the goal is still to make a "real" operating system, one that runs on real hardware and has the performance one would expect from a modern operating system without jumping ahead to user space features or drivers, a floppy disk driver and a round-robin scheduler are not enough.
+While primarily a project made for fun, the goal is still to make a "real" operating system, one that runs on real hardware and has the performance one would expect from a modern operating system without jumping ahead to user space features or drivers, a floppy disk driver with a round-robin scheduler is not enough.

 PatchworkOS is not a UNIX clone, it's intended to be a (hopefully) interesting experiment in operating system design by attempting to use unique algorithms and designs over tried and tested ones.
 Sometimes this leads to bad results, and sometimes, with a bit of luck, good ones.